-Throughout the course of any given year, 15% of US adults experience neck pain that lasts about a day.
+Throughout the course of any given year, approximately 15% of US adults experience neck pain that lasts about a day.
 It’s no surprise that neck pain is so common.
 The cervical spine provides support to the human head which weighs 11 pounds on average.
 That’s the equivalent of a medium-sized bowling ball!
-The cervical spine provides support to the human head which weighs 11 pounds on average.
-That’s the equivalent of a medium-sized bowling ball!
-Click To Tweet

 Depending on the cause of neck pain, each person’s symptoms can vary.
 We’ve compiled a short list of the most common symptoms our patients experience.
 Keep in mind, a person may suffer from one, a few, or all of the symptoms listed.

 - Sharp pain